Non-GVSU Funding and Research Opportunities

 Carnegie Institute of Washington Summer Scholars Program

-The Geophysical Laboratory and the Department of Terrestrial Magnetism of the Carnegie Institution of Washington offer ten-week summer research internships.
+The Geophysical Laboratory and the Department of Terrestrial Magnetism of the Carnegie Institute of Washington offer ten-week summer research internships.
 Undergraduate students will have opportunities to conduct research in the geosciences, planetary sciences and astronomy, and related chemical sciences.

 Central Intelligence Agency